2 Peter 2

 4For if God spared not the angels that sinned, but cast them down to hell, and delivered them into chains of darkness, to be reserved unto judgment; 5And spared not the old world, but saved Noah the eighth person, a preacher of righteousness, bringing in the flood upon the world of the ungodly; 6And turning the cities of Sodom and Gomorrha into ashes condemned them with an overthrow, making them an ensample unto those that after should live ungodly;

-The chains of darkness are not merely restraint but the deprivation of all light, all glory, all presence.
+The chains of darkness are the deprivation of all light, all glory, all presence.
 Where God is not, there is nothing but darkness and bondage.

 The old world refers to the antediluvian age - the world before the flood.
 God judged it utterly, sweeping it away.
 Yet even then, one righteous man and his family were preserved.
 The pattern is always the same: judgment on the ungodly, salvation for the righteous.